Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: Methodology

 Our two-stage pipeline requires localization information for both real and AI-generated images.
 As discussed earlier, such information should highlight (i) regions inherently challenging for generative models and (ii) image-specific regions that are difficult to reproduce.
-While the zoom-in process mimics the intuition of human forensic experts, VLMs do not naturally possess this capability.
-To enable this behavior and improve both grounding accuracy and detection performance, we design a targeted training strategy based on $(I, E, B, C)$ tuples, providing supervision for classification and grounding tasks within the pipeline.
-To acquire grounding-aware training data, we create the \textbf{\textit{MagniFake}} dataset by leveraging different VLM experts to generate textual explanations and bounding boxes.
+While the locate-then-examine process mimics the intuition of human forensic experts, VLMs do not naturally possess this capability.
+To enable this behavior and improve both grounding accuracy and detection performance, we design a targeted training strategy based on $(I, y, E, B)$ tuples, where $y\in\{\text{real},\text{generated}\}$ is the ground-truth label, providing supervision for classification and grounding tasks within the pipeline.
+Image crops $C$ are deterministically derived from $(I, B)$.
+To acquire grounding-aware training data, we create the \textbf{\textit{TRACE}} dataset by leveraging different VLM experts to generate textual explanations and bounding boxes.
 Previous works~\citep{FakeReasoning, ExplainableMLLMDefake} and our preliminary tests have confirmed that the OpenAI GPT-4o can produce detailed forensic explanations describing why an image is real or AI-generated.
-Additionally, the Qwen-2.5-VL series of VLMs~\citep{Qwen25VL} acan extract spatial regions from these explanations and output bounding boxes, making them well-suited for generating spatially grounded annotations.
+Additionally, the Qwen-2.5-VL series of VLMs~\citep{Qwen25VL} can extract spatial regions from these explanations and output bounding boxes, making them well-suited for generating spatially grounded annotations.
+An overview of the pipeline is provided in Figure~\ref{fig:dataset}, showing the prompts used in the automated annotation process.
 We address the lack of spatially grounded forensic annotations through an automated pipeline as follows: \begin{enumerate}[leftmargin=*] \item{\textbf{Explanation Generation}.} For images with known labels, GPT-4o generates forensic explanations focusing on specific visual evidence.
-The prompt used at this stage is designed to elicit detailed reasoning about the depicted objects, arrangement, perspective, and other relevant aspects of the given images. \item{\textbf{Spatial Grounding.}} Qwen-2.5-VL extracts bounding boxes from these explanations, creating $(I, E, B, C)$ tuples. \end{enumerate} An overview of the pipeline is provided in Figure~\ref{fig:dataset}, showing the prompts used in the automated annotation process.
+The prompt used at this stage is designed to elicit detailed reasoning about the depicted objects, arrangement, perspective, and other relevant aspects of the given images. \item{\textbf{Spatial Grounding.}} Qwen-2.5-VL extracts bboxes from the explanations, creating $(I, y, E, B)$ tuples. \end{enumerate}